webtranslateit/webtranslateit/README.md

 This is a plugin to integrate your app with [Web Translate It](https://webtranslateit.com).

-When you load a page on your app, the plugin check and fetch your latest translations from Web Translate It.
-It allows a team of translators to work on Web Translate It’s web interface and test their translations on your server by just reloading a page.
+This plugin adds a handy rake task to fetch your translations.
+You can also set it up to “autofetch” your translations on page load.
+This feature allows a team of translators to work on Web Translate It’s web interface and test their translations on your server by reloading a page.

-Please note that this plugin is not finished yet.
-More improvements are coming shortly.

 Installation
 ------------